 There are some great spots around the Brooklyn Bridge where you can get the most Instagrammable photos of New York City, somehow we left it until our last night in New York and walked halfway across and back again.
 We had planned to walk all the way across the bridge but it was freezing and the bitter chill in the wind from up the river was making it unbearable.

 We did get a brilliant sunset, a beautiful pink and orange right behind the Statue of Liberty, who would have thought you would get such a lovely sunset in the middle of winter.
 You do need to be careful of kamikaze bike riders on the Brooklyn Bridge though.
 There’s a bike lane and a pedestrian lane and with the amount of people walking over, the lanes somehow get blurred.
 The bikes riders come through there really quickly and if you happen to be in the way, they will basically clean you up.
+After walking across the Brooklyn Bridge we went to New York City Chinatown which is a short walk down St James Place on the Manhattan side of the Brooklyn Bridge.

 Little Italy a.k.a Mulberry St, once home to Italian immigrants and now lined with souvenirs stores and Italian restaurants.
 We ate in a lot of different places but our favourite was definitely Benito One in Little Italy.
 The food was traditional and sangria cold.
 It was a pokey little hole in the wall restaurant that looked like it was popular with the locals.
 When we first walked in I didn’t think there was going to be a table for 7 but before I had a chance to say anything, waiters were rearranging tables to make sure we had one

 It was definitely a family run business, grandpa was overseeing people coming in and out and sorting out the bills.
 Fathers and sons sharing the load of waitering, I’m certain there were other family members out in the kitchen, it was exactly like I would have expected in Italy but right in the middle of New York City.
 We were starving and it was getting late so we walked into the first restaurant we saw, lucky for us it was a winner.
 If you have more time, walk up and down the street, they will try to usher you in but make sure you negotiate at least a bottle of wine.
+Its just one of many amazing places to eat in New York City.

 The souvenir shops are great and very reasonably priced for t-shirts, replica Empire State Buildings & Brooklyn Bridge magnets, bottle openers and anything you can think of for small gifts for friends at home or for the kids teachers and friends.